felias-fogg/dw-link/docs/manual.md

 ### 7.1 The basic solution

 For most of the wires, we use the same pins on the debugger and the target.
 So, it makes sense to think about something similar to an ISP cable people use when employing an Arduino UNO as an ISP programmer.
 Such cables can be easily constructed with some Dupont wires and a bit of heat shrink tube as, for example, demonstrated in [this instructable](https://www.instructables.com/Arduino-ICSP-Programming-Cable/).
 In contrast to such a programmer cable, it makes sense to also break out the Vcc wire.
-And you definitely do not want to integrate a capacitor between RESET and GND in such a cable as described in the instructable!
+And you definitely do not want to integrate a capacitor between RESET and GND in such a cable in contrast to what is described in the instructable!

 ![isp-cable](pics/isp-cable.jpg)

-As argued in [my blog post on being cheap](https://hinterm-ziel.de/index.php/2022/01/13/a-debugwire-hardware-debugger-for-less-than-10-e/), with such a wire, we have sort of constructed a hardware debugger for less than 10 €, which can be considered as semi-durable.
-Just add the optional system LED and a capacitor between RESET and GND.
+As argued in [my blog post on being cheap](https://hinterm-ziel.de/index.php/2022/01/13/a-debugwire-hardware-debugger-for-less-than-10-e/), with such an ISP cable, we have sort of constructed a hardware debugger for less than 10 €, which can be considered as semi-durable.
+Just add the optional system LED with an attached resistor and a capacitor between RESET and GND.

 ![el cheapo debugger](pics/debugger-built.jpg)